yurishkuro/w3c-trace-context/tests/README.md

 Tests how the actor reacts to well-formed trace context from the same vendor.
 Currently not implemented.

 RPC chain: `driver->vendor->vendor->refnode` (because the driver would not know how to prepare the first trace context with the correct vendor key).

+## How to test vendor-specific implementation for Trace-Context compatibility.

+The [docker-compose.yaml](./docker-compose.yaml) file uses `example1` container as a substitute for a vendor-provided container.
+The basic steps for a vendor are the following (Go only, for now):
+  * implement `api.Tracer` interface
+  * create a binary similar to [example/main.go](./example/main.go) that uses default Actor implementation with its own Tracer
+  * create a Docker image from the binary (see [example/Dockerfile](./example/Dockerfile))
+  * update the main [docker-compose.yaml](./docker-compose.yaml) file to run the new image as a service, similar to `example1`
+    * the container can be used multiple times with different environment variables, similar to `refnode` and `refnode1`

 ## TODO